ahmadfajar/vue-mdbootstrap-docs/src/docs/components/list-tile.md

 :::lead
 **BsListTile** is a component used to display information.
 It can contain an avatar, content, actions, subheaders and much more.
-BsListTile present content in a way that makes it easy to identify a specific item in a collection.
+BsListTile presents content in a way that makes it easy to identify a specific item in a collection.
 They provide a consistent styling for organizing groups of text and images.
 :::